 The Gautrain: Initially built for the World Cup in 2010, this is about as close to mass transportation as it gets here.
 It is an over ground train that really serves as more of a shuttle service to important areas of the city than a viable mass transportation system.
 It only makes about five stops BUT, one of them is OR Tambo International airport.
 It is incredibly convenient to get to the airport using the Gautrain.
 In fact, from Sandton, it is just a 15 min ride costing about 100R.
 It also makes stops in central locations like Rosebank, Midrand, Centurion, and Pretoria.
 The question becomes, how do you get around after you’ve been dropped off?
 There is a Gautrain bus shuttle service that will take you to the most central areas of the town but anything further away, you’re on your own.

 - The Public Buses: Well I’ve been used to taking buses all my life and I actually looked into the bus schedules and routes when I first arrived.
 What a waste of time.
 There’s supposedly 100 bus routes or so but again, this city is so damn spread out there could be 1000 and it still wouldn’t be enough.
 Most of the bus service centers around Johannesburg CBD, which is not where I live.
 As sad as it is, Sandton is a very upscale suburb with plenty of people with plenty of money, and therefore will drive long before they even think about taking the bus.
+The bad news is that most of them can be accused of careless driving as they fail to drive carefully.
+Get redirected here for more info on careless driving citation and the way to deal with it.
 I haven’t take one of these buses so I can’t attest to this but I met a guy at a bar that lived around Joburg CBD and asked him does he ever take the bus.
 He immediately replies with a “Are you joking?
 I value my life”.
 So I’m not going to assume anything, but I’d reckon most of my friends would utter a similar response.

 The “Taxis”: Ok this sounds a little racist, probably is, but that is actually what they are called.
 They are these old beat up vans that transport 10-20, well, black people.
 They are meant as a low cost transportation method for the black Africans.
 There are seriously thousands of these things driving around the city and I’ve not once seen anyone that’s not white in one.
 I’m told a ride generally costs 10-30R which is actually expensive for the people that ride them.
 These cab drivers also epitomize the absolute worst in driving.
 They don’t give a shit about safety and will literally stop in the middle of a freeway if someone wants to be let out.
 There’s a reason they have horrible safety records.
 When driving around these guys, give them their space and be sure not to mess with them.
 This was actually one of the first things I was told when arriving in the country.